The Most Interesting, Unusual and Strange Taxes in the World - from the History of Taxation

 Another unusual tax was introduced by the rulers of England.
 In 1797 all the owners of the clocks were taxed.
 Such a tax was operating during one year, and each owner of clockwork had to pay 5 shillings into the state treasury.

-The entrepreneurs and businessmen, in their turn, never get tired of finding new methods to optimize the taxable base.
-In this light, the pursuit of the state to impose the most various forms of taxation for its citizens is not surprising.
-In this part of our site we will tell you about the most unusual taxes, which are known in the history of international taxation.
-It is worth to note that some of them had a significant impact on the fate of the state and the further history.
+The entrepreneurs and people in business, in their turn, never get tired of finding new methods to optimize the taxable base.
+In this light, the pursuit of a country to impose the most various forms of taxation for its citizens is not surprising.